Amy Kathleen Lee

-Amy Waddle is a former pre-professional classical ballet dancer, and eating disorder survivor.
+Amy Kathleen Lee is a former pre-professional classical ballet dancer and eating disorder survivor.
 Amy stopped dancing when she was seventeen due to a spinal injury.
-She founded Dancing With ED in 2012 after healing from an 18 year battle with bulimia brought on by the traumatic injury.
-In the start of her professional career, she worked as a Nationally Certified Massage Therapist but changed paths entering the behavioral health field due to her own diagnosis of Bipolar II disorder.
-She has worked as a Children’s Specialist in a Domestic Violence Shelter, a Paraeducator in Special Education, and earned a Bachelor’s degree in Human Services from the University of Phoenix.
-Amy is also a professional speaker, and works in her community of San Luis Obispo County, Ca. as a Mental Health and Eating Disorder Recovery Advocate.
+She founded Dancing With ED in 2013 after healing from an 18 year battle with bulimia brought on by the traumatic injury.
+At the start of her professional career, she worked as a Nationally Certified Massage Therapist but changed paths entering the behavioral health field due to her own diagnosis of Bipolar II disorder.
+She has worked as a Childrens Specialist in a Domestic Violence Shelter, a Paraeducator in Special Education, and earned a Bachelor’s degree in Human Services from the University of Phoenix.
+Amy is also a professional speaker, and works in her community of San Luis Obispo County, Ca. as an award-winning Mental Health and Eating Disorder Recovery Advocate.
 She is a member of the Suicide Prevention Council of San Luis Obispo, National Alliance for Mental Illness.
 She is a Certified Youth Mental Health First Aid Trainer, Q.P.R. for suicide prevention trainer, and speaker for the Stamp Out Stigma Speakers Bureau.
 Ballet has always been her passion, and in her heart, she will always be a dancer.
-She lives with her husband and daughter on the Central Coast of California.
+She lives with her daughter on the Central Coast of California.
 You can contact her at firstname.lastname@example.org

-Caroline Keri, Director of Finance Lutheran World Relief
+Caroline Kerin Director of Finance Lutheran World Relief

 “Dance is the hidden language of the soul.” -Martha Graham